lyteloli/NekoGram/README.md

 ```
 > Remember to load your texts before you start your bot\.
 You can load them dynamically in runtime though\.

+### More on markup
+As you can see the markup format is a bit different from the native Telegram format (since NekoGram 1\.1)\.
+This is to allow you build dynamic menus easily\.
+The format is `"markup": [ [ {"key": "value"} ] ]` where keys and
+values can be\:
+- `str` text \- your text
+- `Optional[str]` call_data \- your callback data
+- `Optional[str]` url \- a URL if your button should be a URL button
+- `Optional[int]` permission_level \- a level of permission to access certain buttons

+The `permission_level` might have caught your attention\, you will find this useful in bots with multiple user types
+such as admin\, user\, super admin etc\.\
+So for each button that should be displayed only to admins and super admins you can set `permission_level` to 2 and
+for buttons that should be displayed only to super admins you can set `permission_level` to 3\.
+After that in a formatter you call `assemble_markup` method and specify your `permission_level` there\.
+The default value is 1 and so is the lowest permission level\.
+> Remember you can\'t have text buttons in inline keyboards and either `call_data` or `url` has to be specified

 ## Formatters
 Every single time when a text gets built a formatter is called \(in case such formatter is registered\)
 So let\'s say we have a piece of the following texts\: